 To accomplish this, we plan to invest in smart grid.

 In Hawai‘i, we face unique energy challenges.
-Due to the physical nature of our state—isolated in the middle of the Pacific Ocean, and separated into eight major islands—we are challenged with a relatively high cost of electricity because electric power cannot be transmitted among neighboring islands nor from surrounding land as U.S. mainland utilities can.
-This geographic isolation makes balancing supply and demand more difficult because we cannot rely on neighboring utilities to help address short-term imbalances.
+Due to the physical nature of our state—isolated in the middle of the Pacific Ocean, and separated into eight major islands—we are challenged with a relatively high cost of electricity.
+Our electric power cannot be transmitted among neighboring islands nor obtained from surrounding land as mainland utilities can.
+This geographic isolation makes balancing supply and demand more difficult because we cannot rely on the other Hawai‘i island grids to help address short-term imbalances.

-Our state’s physical location, however, enables us to be a leader in renewable energy.
+On the other hand, our state’s physical location enables us to be a leader in renewable energy.
 At the end of 2013, 18.2% of our customers’ energy needs were met by renewable resources—twice the percentage of just five years ago.
 We are well on the way to achieving Hawai‘i’s 2030 Renewable Portfolio Standard (RPS) goal of 40%.
+Our Power Supply Improvement Plans (filed last year) project our surpassing the RPS goal in year 2022.

-More than 10% of our customers generate a majority of their electric energy from their rooftop-solar systems.
-Much of the renewable energy is from variable resources (distributed solar photovoltaics, wind, and run of the river hydroelectric).
+More than 12% of our customers generate a majority of their electric energy from their rooftop-solar systems.
+Much of the renewable energy is from variable resources (distributed solar photovoltaics, wind, and run-of-the-river hydroelectric).
 Taken together, this renewable generation benefits both our customers and the environment.
-This accomplishment, however, presents challenges in reliability, safety, and efficiency: solar and wind renewable generation is variable and there is lack of visibility and control over distributed solar photovoltaics; and customer-generated solar energy, for the most part, is highly concentrated on some distribution circuits.
+This accomplishment, however, presents challenges in reliability, safety, and efficiency: solar and wind renewable generation is variable; the amount of distributed solar photovoltaics on the grid is not accurately known nor controlled; and customer-generated solar energy, for the most part, is highly concentrated on some distribution circuits.

-A smart grid modernizes our electrical grid enabling a more seamless integration of renewable energy, increasing reliability and efficiency, helping the environment, and lowering costs—all without compromising safety or the quality of electric service.
+A smart grid modernizes our electrical grid enabling a more seamless integration of renewable energy (including distributed generation), increasing reliability and efficiency, helping the environment, and lowering costs—all without compromising safety or the quality of electric service.
 In addition, the smart grid enables customers to make wiser choices that can guide their energy choices.